Ihsan-Hepsen/AI-Article-Assistant/readme.md

 # AI Article Assistant

 AI Article Assistant is a Chrome extension designed to enhance your browsing and research experience.
-It enables you to summarize, bulletize, and elaborate any selected text using ChatGPT 3.5 Turbo.
+It enables you to summarize, bulletize, and elaborate any selected text using GPT-4

 ## Downloading the Extension
 - Download now on [Chrome Web Store](https://chromewebstore.google.com/detail/ai-article-assistant/bhhfcjpcjfoellpajoicfnflaecnmeba)